gunins/service-worker-router/examples/static/readme.md

 ```

-We convert response stream to `functional_tasks` compatible `const responseStream = writeStream(res);` and run it.
+I convert response stream to `functional_tasks` compatible `const responseStream = writeStream(res);` and run it.
-When it finishes, will return Promise.
+When stream finishes, will return Promise fulfilled.

 #### Step Six